 The Brain and Spine Institute is made up of experts in the field of neuroscience in order to bring patients the best healthcare in East Tennessee for a full range of neurological diseases and disorders.

 The brachial plexus is a group of nerves that run from the lower neck through the upper shoulder area.
-These nerves allow the shoulder, arm, forearm, and hand to move and feel things.
+These nerves provide the shoulder, arm, forearm, and hand with movement and sensation.

 Damage to the brachial plexus nerves can cause muscle and sensation problems that are often associated with pain in the same area.
-Symptoms may include loss of feeling or sensation in your arm or hand, trouble moving your arm, or a lack of muscle control in the arm, hand, or wrist.
+Symptoms may include:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.